pmahnke/mahnke-cocktails/recipe_processed/havana.md

 permalink: "/recipe/havana/"
 iconfile: havana
 stars: 4
-base_spirits: ['Gin', 'Swedish Punsch', 'Apricot Liqueur']
+base_spirits: ['London Dry Gin', 'Swedish Punsch', 'Apricot Liqueur']
 youtube: "VXjcObds5DY"
 description: "The Savoy's Havana Cocktail is a sweet and complex blend of spirits, featuring gin, apricot brandy, and Swedish Punsch."
 excerpt: |
   The original Havana Cocktail from The Savoy Cocktail Book by Harry Craddock is an unusual, spirit-forward recipe that does not include rum or pineapple.
-It calls for a precise ratio of Gin, Apricot Brandy, and Swedish Punsch, a liqueur historically flavored with arrack.
+It calls for a precise ratio of London Dry Gin, Apricot Brandy, and Swedish Punsch, a liqueur historically flavored with arrack.
 Craddock's instructions specify adding one dash of lemon juice, then shaking well before straining into a cocktail glass.
 The resulting drink is a complex mix of botanicals, fruit sweetness, and the unique, slightly smoky spice of the Punsch.
 date: 2025-10-13
 ---